warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      "home.bogus"    "foo*bog"   "homer@internal-domain.org"

-    define an alias for all users whose name starts with 'foo' and ends with 'bog' that point to the locally handled account 'homer@internal-domain.org'.
+    define an alias for all users whose name starts with 'foo' and ends with 'bog' that points to the locally handled account 'homer@internal-domain.org'.

      "home.bogus"    "??trips"   "travels"

     define an alias for all users whose names start with any two chars and end with 'trips'.
-You can have widcard even in the domain field, as:
+You can even have wildcards in the domain field, as:

      "*" "postmaster"    "postmaster@domain.net"